 Located in Funchal, the capital city of Portugal's Madeira archipelago, Rua da Barreira is one of the steepest roads in the world, with some brutal sections of 45% and an average gradient of 25.17%.

 Covas do Monte is a small town, located in the municipality of São Pedro do Sul, District of Viseu, in the Central Inland of Portugal, at 536m (1,758ft) above the sea level.

 Located in central Portugal, N232 Road is a tortuously winding mountain road.
 The road has so many twists and switchbacks that is best avoided.

 N308-1 is the name of the sharply winding and precipitous ascent in a narrow zig-zag road in the northwestern Portuguese area.
 It’s one of the most scenic drives in the country.

-Alto de São Macário is a mountain pass at an elevation of 1,052m above the sea level, located in the district of Viseu, in the Central Inland of Portugal.
+Achada do Teixeira is a high mountain plateau at an elevation of 1.593m (5,226ft) above the sea level, located in the Portuguese island of Madeira.

 Pico da Santinha is a high mountain pass at an elevation of 1.597m (5,239ft) above the sea level, located in the district of Guarda, in the Centro Region of Portugal.

 Portugal is among the top golfing destinations around the world.
 It has fantastic golf courses and pleasant weather to complete the invitation package.